-- The health staff consists of a part-time nurse and on-call physician who serves as a consultant at the OAS.
+- The health staff consists of a part-time nurse and on-call physician who serves as a consultant at the OA.
 Our health staff works toward a healthful safe environment for students to make positive decisions about the care of their bodies.

 - Any student who is taking medication during the regular school day must be reported to the school nurse and given upon written request of a student's parent or guardian.

 - Medication must be brought to school in a container labeled by the pharmacy or physician and stored in a secure, locked storage place at the school.